Emergency Response Team (RCMP)

-ERTs operate as a floating work-site team, which allows them to be called up for duty from their residences and not in an RCMP office.
-They also operate under a threat-based priority system if multiple emergency calls require ERT presence.
-ERT teams are legally bound to operate in Canada and overseas when required.
+The Emergency Response Team (ERT; Groupe tactique d'intervention) are police tactical units of the Royal Canadian Mounted Police based throughout Canada and are mainly part-time teams.

 History

-The RCMP established the ERT in 1977 in 31 centres throughout Canada, which operates under a geographical basis.
-The creation of the ERT was modeled after the RCMP's Hostage Assault and Rescue Program.
-Because of the problem in geography, which prevents the RCMP from pooling their resources to respond to a Canada-wide incident, the Canadian government initially mandated the creation of the Special Emergency Response Team or SERT on January 22, 1986 with 51 officers being trained for SERT duties as the unit would operate in circumstances where local police forces do not have enough resources to resolve the incident.
-The SERT was eventually disbanded in 1993 since they were not suited for quasi-military operations with problems on whether lethal force is necessary or not, given its RCMP status.
+The RCMP established the ERT in 1977 in 31 centres throughout Canada.
+The creation of the ERT was modelled after the RCMP's Hostage Assault and Rescue Program.
+Because of the problem in geography, which prevents the RCMP from pooling their resources to respond to a Canada-wide incident, the Canadian government initially mandated the creation of the Special Emergency Response Team or SERT on January 22, 1986.
+51 officers were trained for SERT duties as the unit would operate in circumstances where local police forces do not have enough resources to resolve the incident.
+The SERT was eventually disbanded in 1993 as they were not suited for quasi-military operations with problems on whether lethal force is necessary or not, given its RCMP status.

 The Marine Security Emergency Response Teams were created as a part of the ERT in 2006 with initial training in the waters of British Columbia as a key component of the Critical Incident Program to ensure ERT operators are fully prepared to respond to calls when a situation develops in the marine environment.
 MSERT teams were involved in protecting participants and the public during the 2010 Winter Games in Vancouver, BC.

+In 2009, the RCMP announced that the Nunavut RCMP branch will set a permanent ERT unit.

 The ERT received armoured vehicles from the RCMP as a means of bolstering their effectiveness in the field.
-Surplus AVGP Cougars were handed to the ERTs in 2010 as a means of transporting ERT operators in situation where firearms are known to be involved.
+Surplus AVGP Cougars were handed to the ERTs in 2010 as a means of transporting ERT operators in situations where firearms were known to be involved.
 These vehicles are used without any turrets or other offensive weapons as they were removed prior to ERT adoption since they are used for transportation purposes only.
 They were first used by RCMP ERT teams to bust a drug grow op in Chilliwack, BC.

 In 2012, the RCMP and Navistar Defense Canada Inc. worked together to create their own armoured vehicles for the ERTs when RCMP Assistant Commissioner Russ Mirasty, commanding officer of the RCMP’s for F division in Saskatchewan, unveiled them to the public.
-Known as the Tactical Armored Vehicle, these were made at the cost of $USD14,019,826.74 with a working lifespan of 15 years.
+Known as the Tactical Armored Vehicle, these were made at the cost of US$14,019,826 with a working lifespan of 15 years.
 18 TAVs were delivered to various ERTs throughout Canada as their main support vehicle when on call.